This post has the following content warnings:

 She's done first aid on farm animals, before.
 They didn't like her much more than the people did, but she was good at wrestling with them, which was one of the only ways to bandage a wounded sheep.

-The cat is hurt, pretty badly, but it doesn't seem like it's lost too much blood.
+The cat is hurt, pretty badly, but it doesn't seem like he's lost too much blood.
 Looks... probably survivable?
 With her help, at anyways.

-She (slowly, carefully) opens her waterskin, and then pours some water from as high as she can hold it down into the feline's mouth.
-It flinches at first, but then starts to drink.
+She (slowly, carefully) opens her waterskin, and then pours some water (from as high up as she can hold it) into his mouth.
+He flinches at first, but then starts to drink.

 Permalink

-She makes soothing noises at the poor thing, then backs away slowly, and then empties the contents of her bag on the ground and hurries as fast as she can back to her tree.
-She needs it to trust her, and she also needs some cloth to cover the wound.
+She makes soothing noises at the poor thing, backs away slowly, and then empties the contents of her bag on the ground and hurries as fast as she can back to her tree.
+She needs him to trust her, and she also needs some cloth to cover the wound.

 (Climbing the tree with the claw wounds on her arm hurts horribly, but she barely notices.
 It's not what's important right now.)

 She returns to the creature's hidingbush about 20 minutes later, armed with a bit of spare clothing and the rest of her dried meats.
-She carefully offers a piece to the poor thing.
+She carefully offers him a piece.

 Permalink